 Expulsion.
 Expulsion is the permanent removal of the student from the University.
 Expulsion includes forfeiture of all rights and degrees not conferred at the time of the expulsion, withdrawal from all courses, and forfeiture of tuition and fees.
 A student who has been expelled may not register for classes, submit coursework, receive academic credit, attend classes, remain in University housing, or participate in any function or event sponsored by the University or any of its departments, groups, or organizations (unless specifically authorized by the dean of students, or designee).
 A student who is expelled is also banned from entering, visiting, or being present on University property or facilities including for the purposes of work (unless specifically authorized by the Dean of Students, or designee).
 A student who has been expelled may never apply to be a student at Northwestern University again.
+A student who is expelled will have their NET ID and Northwestern email deactivated.
 Expulsions are noted on student transcripts.